Joe Craddock

 Joe Craddock (born September 7, 1985) is an American college football coach and former player.
-He is the offensive coordinator and quarterbacks coach at Tulane University.
+He is the quarterbacks coach at the University of Florida.
 Craddock played college football at Middle Tennessee State University and professionally in the Italian Football League (IFL).

 He has served as the offensive coordinator as Southern Methodist University (SMU) from 2015 to 2017 and the University of Arkansas from 2018 to 2019 under head coach Chad Morris.

 Playing career

 Craddock attended Briarwood Christian School and started at quarterback from 2001 to 2003.
 In 2003, Craddock led Briarwood Christian to a state championship victory in their 5A classification.
 He was named MVP of that game.
 After his prep career, he accepted a scholarship to play football at Middle Tennessee State University in Murfreesboro, Tennessee.

 Craddock attended Middle Tennessee from 2004 to 2008, starting for the Blue Raiders during his junior and senior seasons.
 In his final campaign in 2008, he was named a team captain.
 During this season he led the Blue Raiders to a 24–14 upset win over the Maryland Terrapins.
 Craddock was also a member of the school's baseball team for one season.

 After his collegiate career concluded, Craddock spent two seasons as the starting quarterback for the Parma Panthers of the Italian Football League (IFL).
 He led them to the 2010 IFL Super Bowl, a game in which he threw seven touchdowns.